balderdashy/sails/ROADMAP.md

  Manual migrations in Sails CLI                  | For production environments it would be nice to have a save/secure command that creates the db automatically for you; e.g. a `sails migrate` or `sails create-db` command.
 See [sails-migrations](https://github.com/BlueHotDog/sails-migrations) and [sails-db-migrate](https://github.com/building5/sails-db-migrate) for inspiration.
 We should begin by contributing and using one or both of these modules in production in order to refine them further into a full fledged proposal (the Sails core team is using sails-migrations currently).
 Originally suggested by [@globegitter](https://github.com/Globegitter).
  Wildcard action policies                        | Instead of only having one global action policy `'*'` it would be nice if we could define policies for a specific action in all controllers: `'*/destroy': ['isOwner']` or something similar.
 Originally suggested by [@ProLoser](https://github.com/ProLoser).
  SPDY/HTTP2 protocol support                     | See https://github.com/balderdashy/sails/issues/80 for background.
-  Keep error data on production using an argument | In order to keep the "data" argument of sails preconfigured response in production, one must change the config "keepResponseErrors" to true.
-Instead, it should be passed as an argument, so that we can keep the response data on production only on selected responses.
-It would prevent security flaws and add flexibility, particularly when we want to add custom error message designed for the end user.